-One of the easiest ways to save energy (and reduce your energy bills) is to adjust your thermostat when you're sleeping or away from home to minimize heating and cooling costs.
-Even better, programmable thermostats can do the work for you so you don't have to remember to adjust it each time you leave.
-According to the U.S. Department of Energy, committing to this simple act alone can save you up to 10 percent on your household heating and cooling costs1.
+One of the easiest ways to save energy is to adjust your thermostat when you're sleeping or away from home to minimize heating and cooling costs.
+Even better, programmable thermostats can do the work for you, so you don't have to remember to adjust it each time you leave.
+According to the U.S. Department of Energy, committing to this simple act alone can save you up to 10 percent on your household heating and cooling costs.

 Instead of springing for more expensive drinks like a cappuccino or a latte, order regular coffee to get your caffeine fix.
 Saving $2 here and there might not seem like a lot, but if you're in the habit of drinking one cup a day, making the switch could save you up to $500 over the course of a year.

-According to the Federal Communications Commission, basic cable service has increased an average of 6.1 percent annually since 19953.
-Luckily, it's 2015 and streaming services like Hulu, Netflix and Amazon Prime exist.
-Consider dropping cable in favor of one or two streaming services to keep up with current TV shows, browse movies, or binge watch your favorite Shonda Rhimes' drama in its entirety (again) while cutting down on your overall entertainment expenses.
+Luckily, streaming services like Hulu, Netflix and Amazon Prime exist.
+Consider dropping cable in favor of one or two streaming services to keep up with current TV shows, browse movies, or binge watch your favorite shows while cutting down on your overall entertainment expenses.

-Instead of buying your lunch at school or work, pack your own lunch at home everyday.
-The same goes for your spouse and/or kiddos too.
+Instead of buying your lunch at school or work, pack your own lunch at home every day.
+The same goes for your spouse and kids too.
 Eating just two lunches out a week costs about $15-25, which can add up to $750-$1,250 a year.
 Packing lunches for the whole family is a cheaper, and often healthier, alternative.

 It's important to remember that while the decision to give up your daily latte won't fund your entire education, committing to several small changes in how you budget your money will start to add up.
 When it comes to saving, every cent counts.

 Want to read more stories like this?